pfdubois/BridgeBidding/source/TwoNT.rst

 Unfortunately you can't play both :ref:`Smolen <Smolen>` and Puppet because of the different meanings of a 3♦ reply by opener.
 Expert opinion favors plain Stayman with Smolen or a more complicated version of Puppet, according to Gavin Wolpert.
-Most ordinary players play Puppet Stayman, or just ordinary Stayman without Smolen.
+Most ordinary players play Puppet Stayman, or even ordinary Stayman without Smolen.
 You can do fine with just ordinary Stayman.

 As a general rule, when responding with a hand with a five-card major, we transfer to it